 This recording is not available for purchase through Democracy Now!.
 Buy the recording at ACFTV’s web site .
 The film has been broadcast on national television in countries all over the world and has been screened by the European parliament.
 Human rights lawyers are calling for investigation into whether U.S. forces are guilty of war crimes.
-But no U.S. media outlet has broadcast the film.
+But no U.S. media outlet has broadcast the film, until now.

 Today, on Democracy Now!, the U.S. broadcast premiere of a documentary film called "Afghan Massacre: The Convoy of Death."

 The film provides eyewitness testimony that U.S. troops were complicit in the massacre of thousands of Taliban prisoners during the Afghan War.

 It tells the story of thousands of prisoners who surrendered to the US military’s Afghan allies after the siege of Kunduz.
 According to eyewitnesses, some three thousand of the prisoners were forced into sealed containers and loaded onto trucks for transport to Sheberghan prison.
 Eyewitnesses say when the prisoners began shouting for air, U.S.-allied Afghan soldiers fired directly into the truck, killing many of them.
 The rest suffered through an appalling road trip lasting up to four days, so thirsty they clawed at the skin of their fellow prisoners as they licked perspiration and even drank blood from open wounds.

 Witnesses say that when the trucks arrived and soldiers opened the containers, most of the people inside were dead.
 They also say US Special Forces re-directed the containers carrying the living and dead into the desert and stood by as survivors were shot and buried.
 Now, up to three thousand bodies lie buried in a mass grave.